The Decentralized Exchange Landscape

 Curve: Similar to Uniswap, Curve is a decentralized exchange that utilizes a liquidity pool.
 However, Curve specifically caters to stablecoin trading, allowing users to trade between them with low slippage and fees — all through the use of an algorithm that optimizes trading pairs.

-SushiSwap: SushiSwap emulates UniSwap, except it offers liquidity providers a token known as SUSHI.
+SushiSwap: SushiSwap emulates Uniswap, except that it started by offering liquidity providers a token known as SUSHI (which Uniswap later also offered with its UNI token).
 On Uniswap, the trading fee is 0.3%, but SushiSwap allocates the 0.3% differently, distributing 0.05% in the form of SUSHI tokens.

 Kyber: The Kyber protocol operates as a stack of smart contracts that run on any blockchain, not just Ethereum.
 Like other exchanges operating without an order book, Kyber utilizes liquidity pools to facilitate peer-to-peer swaps.